google/wire/_tutorial/README.md

 Let's create a small program that simulates an event with a greeter greeting guests with a particular message.

-To start, we will create three types: 1) a message for a greeter, 2) a greeter who conveys that message, and 3) an event that starts with the greeter greeting guests.
+To start, we will create three types:

+1. A message for a greeter
+2. A greeter who conveys that message
+3. An event that starts with the greeter greeting guests.

 In this design, we have three `struct` types:

 ``` go
 type Message string